 Other researchers, however, are questioning the skull is from a newly discovered species but say it might be a long-lost skull from a Denisovan, another human ancestor from Asia that has been known mainly from DNA.

-Other researchers question the idea of a new species and the team's analysis of the human family tree.
-But they suspect the large skull has an equally exciting identity: They think it might be the long-sought skull of a Denisovan, an elusive human ancestor from Asia known chiefly from DNA.
+Other researchers, however, question the idea of a new species and the team's analysis of the human family tree.
+They suspect the large skull has an equally exciting identity: it might be the long-sought skull of a Denisovan, an elusive human ancestor from Asia known chiefly from DNA.

 "It's a wonderful skull; I think it's the best skull of a Denisovan that we'll ever have," says paleoanthropologist Jean-Jacques Hublin of the Max Planck Institute for Evolutionary Anthropology.